 Because of these reasons, I have chosen to start the analysis from LinekedIn’s homepage, and make my way up from there.
 That’s the most common method that I follow when writing MOOC reviews, and I have found that it is also one of the most effective ones.

 Since I didn't find a lot of information about it in the student LinkedIn Learning reviews, I wanted to test out how the actual course pages themselves look and feel (are there any glitches, bugs, loading time difficulties, etc.).
-For the sake of this review, I chose the creative section, and the “HTML essentials” course.
+For the sake of this review, I chose the creative section, and the “Writing with Flair: How to Become an Exceptional Writer” course.
+The platform has many different courses, though - if web design is more 'up your alley', you can take that as an example, too.

 The course pages are pretty standard, as far as online course providers go.
 What I did like is the instructor info section - you can actually find out quite a lot about the person that will be teaching you from that part of the course page.
 Other than that, you have the pretty standard course descriptions, lecture lists, lesson previews, and so on.